Turbo Takeaways

 Common law property states or separate property states recognize financial independence in a marriage.
 When both partners have separate incomes, they may choose to combine their assets or keep them separate.
 In these states, the person who borrowed the loan is responsible for paying the debt.

 One exception is if you have a joint account or acted as a co-signer on the debt.
 Co-signers are equally responsible for the debt, regardless of whether they benefited from the money borrowed.
-Most states, except the community law states listed below, are common law states.
-Some states also allow you to opt into common law during divorce.

-Community Law States
+Community Property States

-In community law states or community partner states, married couples are recognized as one entity instead of separate people.
-This encourages equitable distribution of the assets, where both partners get their fair share of assets acquired during the marriage.
-That also means that any debt acquired during the marriage will be the responsibility of both spouses.
+In community property states or community partner states, married couples are recognized as a single entity rather than separate people.
+This encourages an equitable distribution of assets, where both partners receive their fair share of the assets acquired during the marriage.

 Currently, there are nine community property states: